tarmstrong/longcv/gernest-bio.md

 only then to fall into python which made me love ruby at first sight.
 Those were the happiest days of my life.

+## how I started to program
+After being introduced to websites in college, curiosity made me wonder how I can make my own website.

+Most search result on Google  about how to make a website points to PHP+MySQl+HTML+CSS combo.
+I started from there.

+Most materials I was reading were from the w3c website.
+I was  messing around with css and html mostly until when they weren't enogh that is when I tried to learn PHP.
+I was a windows user back then so my text editor was nodepad++.

 # After college
 After college I want back home and started the never ending job hunt.
 My Bcom FInance degree  was useless.
 So I just gave up on jobs and dedicated myself to